 Matt Kottman, now pastoring a church in Arizona, USA, agrees.
 ‘During my first year of Greek and Hebrew, I was preaching in the New Testament while we were doing Greek, and the Old Testament while we were doing Hebrew.
 Having that extra practice on the languages was essential.
 Learning this way is immensely practical because I can see how it immediately benefits us as a congregation.’

 So if you’re looking to do some serious theological training but want to continue living and working where you are, part time study offers a great way forward.

 You come into college for classroom learning, seminars, discussions and private study, using Oak Hill’s modern and highly resourced campus.
-You grow in your understanding of the gospel, and you also gain a significant academic qualification at the end of your course.
+You grow in your understanding of the gospel, and you also gain a significant academic qualification at the end of your programme.